 Don't believe us?
 Check out the Best Student Loan Rates here.

 If you need to get a student loan, here's the process on How To Take Out A Student Loan (Both Federal and Private).

 9. Private Student Loans

 Private loans are another and final option.
 These may be loans from banks or other lenders that are non-government.
-They will have higher interest rates than government loans and won’t provide the same advantages such as hardship, forbearance, and fixed interest rates.
+They will typically have higher interest rates than government loans and won’t provide the same advantages such as loan forgiveness, hardship options, and flexible repayment plans.